talshorer/rustorio/README.md

 ## How to play

 1. Install [Rust](https://www.rust-lang.org/tools/install).
 Specifically it's
-   important to have the entire rustup toolchain which you get automatically by following the instructions in the link.
+   important to have the entire rustup toolchain and cargo, all of which you get automatically by following the instructions in the link.
-2. Clone this repo.
-3. A play of this game is a Rust executable where the main function does nothing but call `rustorio::play()`.
-This function takes a closure.
-Writing this closure is the gameplay.
-I would recommend starting by editing `game/src/main.rs`.
-Some examples of play are in `rustorio/src/bin/`.
+2. Install `rustorio` by running `cargo install rustorio`.
+3. Set up a new Rustorio project by running `rustorio setup <path>`, where `<path>` is the directory you want to create the project in (defaults to '.').
+4. Under `src/bin/tutorial/` you will find a tutorial save.
+You can start by playing that one.
+5. To play other game modes, run `rustorio new-game` and specify a game mode.
+   Use `rustorio new-game --help` to see all available game modes.
+6. Playing the game consists of filling out the `user_main` function in the `main.rs` file in the save game folder created for you.
-4. Run with `cargo play`.
-This will compile and run your solution and tell you if you win or panic.
+7. Run with `rustorio play <save name>`.
+This will compile and run your save.
+If it compiles and completes without panicking, you win!
+It'll then tell you how many ticks it took you to win.
-5. Winning is not difficult, the goal is to see how few ticks you need for it.

 ## Rules

-The only rule that is not enforced by the compiler is that you should use the library as it exists in the repo.
-By editing the library it is trivial to do arbitrarily well.
-I have deliberately not done anything to prevent this, as that could be seen as a challenge.
+The rules are enforced by the compiler.
+Only thing I'd say is to not remove the `#![deny(unsafe_code)]` at the top of the `main.rs` file, as using unsafe code can bypass most of what the compiler enforces.
+If you think you've found a way to cheat the game that isn't caught by the compiler, please file an issue!
+Part of my interest in this project is whether I can actually rule out all possible cheating vectors using only the Rust compiler.
+I haven't found a way to cheat yet, but I'm sure others will be more creative than me!

 ## Help

-The manual is available [here](https://albertsgarde.github.io/rustorio).
+Documentation for the Rustorio library can be found [here](https://albertsgarde.github.io/rustorio/rustorio).
 A good place to start is to build a [furnace](https://albertsgarde.github.io/rustorio/rustorio/buildings/struct.Furnace.html) and start [mining](https://albertsgarde.github.io/rustorio/rustorio/fn.mine_iron.html) and